Fantasy-Tech-Developer/Autonomous-Research-Agent/README.md

-# Autonomous Research Agent
+# Autonomous-Research-Agent
 ### An Advanced Multi-Agent AI System for Autonomous Academic Research, Paper Analysis, and Knowledge Synthesis
 Autonomous-Research-Agent is a production-grade, research-oriented AI agent system designed to autonomously discover, analyze, and synthesize academic knowledge from scientific literature.
-Built using modern agent orchestration frameworks and large language models, this system enables fully automated academic research workflows — from paper discovery to structured report generation.
+Built using modern agent orchestration frameworks and large language models, this system enables fully automated academic research workflows from paper discovery to structured report generation.

 This project is designed for:
 - AI researchers